CaNS-World/CaNS/README.md

 ### Running the code

 Run the executable with `mpirun` with a number of tasks and (optionally) OpenMP threads complying to what has been set in the input file `dns.in`.
-Data will be written by default in a folder named `data/`, which must be located where the executable is run.
+Data will be written by default in a folder named `data/`, which must be located where the executable is run (by default in the `run/` folder).

 ### Visualizing field data